felucian/Ready-AI-APP-ST304/Lab_Modules/03_Blue_Green_deployments/03_Blue_Green_deployments.md

 ## 1. Clean-up existing BookService deployment

-1. Using the PowerShell session, remove existing _bookservice_ deployment and service trought _kubectl_ by executing the following commands:
+1. Using the PowerShell session, remove existing _bookservice_ deployment and service with _kubectl_ by executing the following commands:

     ```dos
     kubectl delete deployment bookservice ; kubectl delete service bookservice